-As you travel along the Yodha Ela originating from Kala Wewa Reservior towards the famous Avukana Buddha Statue, you will come across the Hondungama four way junction after passing the Avukana Statue.
+As you travel along the Yodha Ela originating from Kala Wewa Reservoir towards the famous Avukana Buddha Statue, you will come across the Hondungama four way junction after passing the Avukana Statue.
 Turning right at this small roundabout leads to the small town of Hiripitiyagama.
-Traveling a little over an kilometer along this road will bring you to the bridge over Kala Oya also originating from Kala Wewa.
-Taking the gravel road to right just before the bridge and traveling about 600 meters upstream from the bridge lies indications of an ancient stone bridge across Kala Oya.
-This bridge had connected Alubedda and Palugaswewa across Kala Oya.
-Ruins of another older stone bridge lies a further 200 meters upstream known as Alubedda Stone Bridge
+Travelling a little over a kilometre along this road will bring you to the bridge over Kala Oya also originating from Kala Wewa.
+Taking the gravel road to the right just before the bridge and travelling about 600 meters upstream from the bridge lies indications of an ancient stone bridge across Kala Oya.
+This bridge connected Alubedda and Palugaswewa across Kala Oya.
+Ruins of another older stone bridge lie a further 200 meters upstream known as Alubedda Stone Bridge

-These ruins lies in the left bank belong to the Aluth Udagama in Alubedda GS division belonging to Galenwa PS division which in turn belongs to Anuradhapura district.
+These ruins lie on the left bank belonging to the Aluth Udagama in Alubedda GS division belonging to Galenwa PS division which in turn belongs to Anuradhapura district.

 Not much of the ruins are found at the site.
 Some rock pillars can be seen scattered around the waters.
-Few broken pillars can be seen still standing on the right bank of Kala Oya.
-The bridge has been built at a much narrow point compared to Alubedda bridge.
+A few broken pillars can be seen still standing on the right bank of Kala Oya.
+The bridge has been built at a much narrower point compared to the Alubedda Bridge.
 The location has been selected due to a rock surface running across the bottom of Kala Oya providing a solid foundation to the bridge.
-Due to the absolute lack of any pillars of slabs at the Alubedda Bridge, it is assumed that any remaining pillars and slabs would have been re purposed for this bridge.
+Due to the absolute lack of any pillars or slabs at the Alubedda Bridge, it is assumed that any remaining pillars and slabs would have been repurposed for this bridge.

 - Kayankerni Stone Bridge (Eastern Province)

 - Mahakanadarawa Wewa Stone Bridge (Mihintale)